-So how does the Pogo Connect’s feel compare to other styluses?
-In your hand it doesn’t quite have the same solidness as the LunaTik or an AluPen.
+How does the Pogo Connect’s feel compare to other styluses?
+In your hand it doesn’t have the same solidness as the LunaTik or an AluPen.
 By no means is it cheap feeling, but it doesn’t have the heft as those other two pens.
-The tip isn’t any more accurate than your average rubber nub stylus, so if you’re looking for precision look at the Adonit Jot Touch 4 line3 instead.

 The Pogo Connect comes with a name brand AAA battery to get you up and running right away.
 I’ve been drawing with it every day for over a month and I have around 60% of battery life remaining — not bad at all.
-To pair with your iPad just fire up Paper by 53 (or one of the many supported apps) and press the button near the tip.
-After a few seconds it should connect over Bluetooth and you’re set to go.
+To pair with your iPad, open up Paper by 53 (or one of the supported apps) and press the button near the tip.
+After a few seconds it should connect via Bluetooth and you’re good to go.

-If you’re using Procreate similar options are presented, along with a cool feature that Paper by 53 doesn’t possess — the LED light on the Pogo will match whatever color you select in the picker.
+Procreate has similar options, along with a cool feature that Paper by 53 doesn’t — the LED light on the Pogo will match whatever color you select in the picker.
 Not really a useful feature when drawing and painting, but still kind of cool.

 I suppose you want to know if the Pogo Connect lives up to the hype.
 In my opinion, yes — yes it does.